Areas of Interest

 - Agricultural and resource policy

-In addition to being the director and a professor at the Johnson-Shoyama Graduate School's University of Saskatchewan campus, Murray Fulton is also the Director of the Centre for the Study of Co-operatives; the Co-operative Retailing System Chair in Co-operative Governance, and a Fellow in Co-operatives and Public Policy.
+In addition to being the director and a professor at the Johnson-Shoyama Graduate School's University of Saskatchewan campus, Murray Fulton is also a Co-operative Retailing System Chair in Co-operative Governance and a Fellow in Co-operatives and Public Policy in the Centre for the Study of Co-operatives.
 His research and teaching interests are focused in a number of areas, including industrial organization, agricultural and rural policy, and public sector and co-operative governance.
 He is the co-author of a number of books and reports, including Canadian Agricultural Policy and Prairie Agriculture and Co-operatives and Canadian Society.
 Fulton has also written many articles and papers on industrial organization, agricultural policy, and co-operatives.
 One important area of research has been an examination of the changes that are occurring in agriculture and the response of organizations – including agricultural co-operatives – to these changes.
 His current research is focused on governance and executive compensation in the public and quasi-public sectors.
 He is also interested in behavioural economics and its application to business strategy and public policy formation.

 - PhD, University of California, Berkeley

 - BSA, University of Saskatchewan

 - Provost’s Award for Outstanding Graduate Teaching, 2012

 Recent Research Funding

 - Principal Investigator, Federated Co-operatives Limited research funding – Co-operative Development in Rural and Aboriginal Communities in Western Canada, January 2014 – December 2015

 - Principal Investigator (Co-applicant: Michael Atkinson), Social Sciences and Research Council of Canada (SSHRC) Standard Research Grant - Executive Compensation in the Public and Quasi-Public Sectors, April 2010 – March 2013